catid/kvm/README.md

 ## Credits

-The keyboard/mouse driver setup script is copied from the TinyPilot software project at https://tinypilotkvm.com/
+The keyboard/mouse driver setup script is copied from the (MIT Licensed) TinyPilot software project at https://tinypilotkvm.com/

 The author of TinyPilot is pushing towards commercializing using the Raspberry Pi for KVM.
 I did not personally decide to commercialize this hardware solution because multiple products for IP-KVM already exist.
 It does seem to be producing a decent income for the author of TinyPilot, which is interesting.